-This course is taught in 3 parts with different faculty members.
-This course surveys physics methods that are broadly applicable across nearly every astrophysics research domain, but are not contained in the standard physics curriculum:
+This course, taught in two parts with different faculty members, surveys physics methods that are broadly applicable across nearly every astrophysics research domain, but are not contained in the standard physics curriculum.

-- Radiative Transfer (Heinke) -- This is the process by which radiation is generated in and propagates through astrophysical systems.
+- Radiative Transfer (Dr. Heinke): This is the process by which radiation is generated in and propagates through astrophysical systems.
 Since nearly every astrophysical observation is electromagnetic in nature, it also represents the key physics for understanding data.

-- Astrophysical Fluids (Ivanova) -- Astrophysical fluids span a wider range of physical conditions than are found in terrestrial applications.
+- Astrophysical Fluids (Dr. Ivanova): Astrophysical fluids span a wider range of physical conditions than are found in terrestrial applications.
 This component would present an introduction to the hydrodynamic equations and numerical methods used to solve those systems.

 (Dr. Lindsay LeBlanc) Introduction to quantum atomic and optical physics, with a focus on the quantum light-matter interaction.
 Topics include: a detailed study of the two-level problem using both semiclassical and quantum optics (Rabi flopping, AC Stark shift, optical Bloch equations); the fundamentals of atomic structure (fine, hyperfine, Zeeman interactions); quantization of the electromagnetic field (Jaynes-Cummings model, quantum states of light); applications to current research topics (laser cooling and trapping, cavity QED, quantum information).
 Prerequisite: Phys 472 or Phys 511 or equivalent.
 A detailed syllabus could be accessed from here.